linode/docs/docs/guides/development/python/working-with-unicode-in-python/index.md

 Lofoten
 {{< /output >}}

 A string can still be declared using a `u` at the front of the string, but this is no longer required.
 If a developer is simultaneously processing Unicode and ASCII files, they might want to use this convention to increase clarity.
-This is also necessary to back port files to Python 2.
+This is also necessary to backport files to Python 2.

     u = u"❤️"

 A character can also be declared using its *escape sequence*.
-The Unicode escape sequence for two byte characters is a backslash `\` character, a `u`, and four hexadecimal digits indicating the code point.
+The Unicode escape sequence for two-byte characters is a backslash `\` character, a `u`, and four hexadecimal digits indicating the code point.
 If the hexadecimal character is shorter than four digits, insert leading zeros to pad the length to four.

 The Unicode code point for the musical note symbol `♩` is `0x2669`.
 This symbol can be assigned to a Python string using its hexadecimal equivalent.